6 History Events in York

 5. Chocolate Week at Chocolate Story

 From the late 1700’s and onwards the names Rowntree’s, Terry’s of York and Cravens became synonymous with the city, because York, unlike the other northern cities that made a living off wool, cotton and steel, begun producing confectionary.
 Smarties, Chocolate Orange and Kit Kats are still made here to this date, and one of the city’s top attractions is York Chocolate Story.
-This year they had their own Chocolate Week where you could take a guided tour along the chocolate trail, view exhibitions, and learn more about the people behind the chocolate industry in York.
+Each year they celebrate their own Chocolate Week where you can take a guided tour along the chocolate trail, view exhibitions, and learn more about the people behind the chocolate industry in York.
 Take a look at the upcoming events and book a visit now!

 6. Jorvik Viking Festival